Small Business vs. Personal Bankruptcy in Canada

 Note that if your business is incorporated and unable to remit taxes and is forced to file for bankruptcy the Canada Revenue Agency (CRA) has first priority on the company assets over all other secured creditors.
 Note also that company directors can also be held liable if there are unremitted source deductions (income tax, employment insurance, CPP) or unpaid sales taxes such as GST/HST.

 According to the Office of the Superintendent of Bankruptcy Canada, there were 121,609 personal bankruptcies in Canada in 2015, an increase of 3.0% over 2014.
 Of these, 58,203 were Consumer Proposals.
 Total assets for all bankruptcies in 2015 at the time of filing was $10,474,489,079 and total liabilities $14,125,879,957.

 There were 4,107 insolvencies filed by businesses in 2015, a decrease of 2.7% from 2014.
 Of these, 1,018 were proposals.
 Total assets for all business bankruptcies in 2015 at the time of filing was $680,664,124 and total liabilities $5,944,924,099.

 A Consumer Proposal involves negotiating a partial payment of your debts in return for your creditors forgiving the remaining amount.
 A Consumer Proposal has a major advantage for sole proprietors and partners in that unlike declaring bankruptcy, your personal assets are not liable for seizure.

-From a creditor standpoint, a Consumer Proposal is preferable to bankruptcy in that it allows them to at least recover a percentage of the outstanding debt - in a bankruptcy proceeding they may lose 100%.
+From a creditor standpoint, a Consumer Proposal is preferable to bankruptcy in that it allows them to at least recover a percentage of the outstanding debt, while in a bankruptcy proceeding they may lose all of it.